VyChain94/couponModal/README.md

 # couponModal
 I will be building an E-Commerce site in the near future which will contain the occasional coupon code..
-So I'm just setting myself up early with components to implent when the time is here
+So I set myself up early here with components to implent when the time is here